 What do you believe the scriptures say about judging others?
 Are your views in line with what the Bible teaches?
 How do you know whether or not they are correct?
 Have you ever done a study in the scriptures pertaining to this subject?
-Have you been previously taught by your parents, your friends, your pastor or someone else to believe what you believe about a subject that is as important as this one or are you an independent thinker?
+Have you been previously taught by your parents, your friends, your pastor or someone else to believe what you now believe about a subject that is as important as this one or are you an independent thinker?
 Are you a crowd follower or a crowd pleaser who goes along with the popular opinion on this subject?

 What do the scriptures say?

 Let's start with the one scripture every unbeliever loves to quote and many believers as well!
 Matthew 7:1 - "Judge not, that ye be not judged."
 It is ludicrous to think that this scripture stands alone as a rule for all men to follow, and it has been the wicked foolishness of self excusing people for a very long time that has led them to forget that Bible verses must be examined entirely within context and with the scriptures that precede them and follow them wherever possible.
 In addition, all the other scriptures concerning the same subject must be examined so that an accurate and complete picture can be formed as to what a particular verse is saying.
 With that in mind, let's continue on with the words of Jesus in their entirety and not lean on one verse.

 Matthew 7:1-5 - "Judge not, that ye be not judged, For with what judgment ye judge, ye shall be judged; and with what measure ye mete, it shall be measured to you again, And why beholdest the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye, and behold a beam is in thine own eye?
 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast the mote out of thy brother's eye."